dashpay/dips/dip-tx-sighash-algorithm.md

 ## Deployment

-This DIP will be deployed using an ehf based hard fork as described in [DIP-0023](https://github.com/dashpay/dips/blob/master/dip-0023.md).
+This DIP will be deployed using an EHF-based hard fork as described in [DIP-0023](https://github.com/dashpay/dips/blob/master/dip-0023.md).
-In particular a new script flag `SCRIPT_ENABLE_DIP0143` will be added and will be included in script verification only if the corresponding ehf is active.
-If the flag is not included transactions with any input that contains `SIGHASH_DIP0143` must be rejected.
+In particular a new script flag `SCRIPT_ENABLE_DIP0143` will be added and will be included in script verification only if the corresponding EHF is active.
+If the flag is not included, transactions with any input that contains `SIGHASH_DIP0143` must be rejected.

 ## Test